AndrewAtLarge/BibUpdate/README.rst

 To do
 -----
- - Work out the calling syntax for MathSciNet_ to allow proper searching there.
+ - Implement more intelliegent searches using MathSciNet_.
+ - Interface to the arXiv?

 AUTHOR
 ------